 Travelling inland we see two impressive temples, the elegant shrine to Zeus at Euromus, and the gargantuan temple of Apollo at Didyma, one of the very biggest in ancient Greece.

 A holiday aboard a traditional Turkish gulet is simply the best way to explore this historic coast studded with beautifully preserved ruins.
 While at sea there are plenty of coves for swimming, snorkelling and relaxing.
-Like all our gulet cruises in Turkey, scrumptious Turkish food is an integral part of the vacation.
+Like all of our tours in this historic country, scrumptious Turkish food is an integral part of the vacation.

 Day 1: Our boat is about 40 minutes from Bodrum airport, in the city’s amphitheatre style harbour.
 Welcome drink and dinner aboard.